-Nowadays, with the advance’s in surgical techniques, ICU Monitoring’s & Better medications, open heart surgery is not painful at all.
-Most of the patients feel freedom from pain & are enabled to do chest physiotherapy, which enhances their recovery.
+Nowadays, with the advances in surgical techniques, ICU Monitoring and better medications, open heart surgery is not painful at all.
+Most of the patients feel freedom from pain and are enabled to do chest physiotherapy, which enhances their recovery.

-Open Heart Surgery provides symptom control to the patients and are able to live a productive & useful life.
-The quality of life improves & in many cases their survivals is also increasing.
+Open Heart Surgery provides symptom control to the patients and they are able to live a productive and useful life.
+The quality of life improves and in many cases their survival rate is also increasing.

-With advances in surgical techniques, intensive care & proper medications, risk of bypass surgery in many cases is less than 1%.
-The most important thing to understand is that, the risk of keeping the disease in critical blockages is very high & benefit of bypass surgery increases survival rates for patients, also bypass surgery reduces the sudden cardiac death.
+With advances in surgical techniques, intensive care and proper medications, risk of bypass surgery in many cases is less than 1%.
+The most important thing to understand is that the risk of keeping the disease in critical blockages is very high and having bypass surgery increases the survival rates for patients.
+Also, bypass surgery reduces the sudden cardiac death.

-Yes, two or multiple arterial graft is possible & recommended because arterial grafts have better longevity.
-So Arterial Grafts are done using, either both mammary arteries from the chest & from radial artery from hand.
+Yes, two or multiple arterial graft is possible and recommended because arterial grafts have better longevity.
+So arterial grafts are done using either both mammary arteries from the chest or from radial artery from hand.

-Nowadays, with advance in surgical techniques & advance patient care, most of the patients stay for a short duration of time in hospitals (approximately 4 to 5 days) & were able to resume their normal life’s.
-Most of the patients are able to resume their jobs from 2nd or 3rd week, it also depends on the effort of individuals.
-Although internal healing continues from 3rd to 6th months.
+Nowadays, with advances in surgical techniques and advanced patient care, most of the patients stay for a short duration of time in hospitals (approximately 4 to 5 days) and are able to resume their normal lives.
+Most of the patients are able to resume their jobs from 2nd or 3rd week, depending on the effort of individuals.
+Although internal healing continues till 3rd to 6th months.

 LAD- left anterior descending artery, is known as artery of sudden death.
-This artery is most important as it supply bloods to myocardial.
+This artery is most important as it supply blood to myocardial.

-Open-Heart surgery is used for operations that needed an artificial heart lung machine.
+Open-Heart surgery is used for operations that need an artificial heart lung machine.
 An artificial Heart Lung Machine temporarily takes over the function of the heart and lungs during surgery.
-Most of the valve repairs & replacement operations on the holes of the heart were done by this way.
+Most of the valve repairs and replacement operations on the holes of the heart were done by this way.